On the computation of edit distance functions: , a split graph

 If $p<1/2$ and $K$ has white vertices, then Lemma~\ref{lem:cores}(\ref{it:smpcore}) gives that all edges must be gray.
 In that case, $g_K(p)=\frac{1-p}{\alpha-1}$.
 So, we may assume that $p<1/2$ and $K$ has only black vertices and only white or gray edges.
+Let ${\bf x}$ be the weight function that is the optimal solution to~\eqref{eq:gdef}.

+We make a general observation that holds in both cases: \begin{fact} Let $v\in V(K)$.
+Then, $v$ has fewer than $h-\omega$ gray neighbors. \end{fact}